mdebauge/pokeapi/packages/pokeapi-sdk/README.md

-# PokeAPI SDK for Next.js Projects
+# PokeAPI SDK

 This is a simple TypeScript SDK for fetching Pokemon data from the PokeAPI.
 It's designed to be used in Next.js projects.
+It provides a context provider and hooks to access the Poke-data, allowing you to just focus on building your awesome app.

+### Decision & Benefits

+- Centralized state management for Pokemon data and shared API instance across components so you can avoid prop drilling.
+- Reusable hooks for fetching Pokemon data, generation data, and list of Pokemon.
+- Built-in loading and error states for each hook.
+- TypeScript types for Pokemon, PokemonList, and Generation data, letting you access suggestions and information about the Pokemon data.

+### Roadmap (Some things that could be expanded on)

+- Continue building out the types to cover all data.
+- Add more hooks for other PokeAPI endpoints (evolution chains, etc.)
+- Add exported utility functions for common tasks needed when working with Pokemon data like: formatting Pokemon names, color variables mapped to Pokemon types, etc.

 ## Installation